mattthughes/premier-quiz/README.md

 ### Solved Bugs

-* Fixed the class add issue to fix this I created a second function called hideElements and added the hide class from the css and then removed this and added the show class to change the element display from none to block
+* Fixed the class add issue, to fix this I created a second function called hideElements and added the hide class from the css and then added the class list add class to the show instructions function which was labelled as show changing the element from display none to display block to show the instructions.
+* Fixed the issue where the footer would not stick to the bottom of the page, in order to fix this I changed the values min-height and added display flex and flex direction elements, this adjusted the main content to take up all the extra space, I also added the flex-grow property to make sure this was consistent on all screen sizes, I then added the margin-top auto style to make sure the footer stayed at the bottom of the page.
+- There was an issue where the background Image would show unnessary white space when clicking the instructions button.
+In order to fix this I adjusted the larger padding and margin values on the instrutions window, doing this along with the fixed footer bug fix solved this issue.
+- Button Elements were not centering on Tablets and Desktop screen sizes in order to fix this I added the property display flex, flex-direction column to the parent element and then used the align self element on the start and instructions button, aligning them to the center which fixed this issue.

 ## Credits